sausages-of-the-future/service-in-a-box/README.md

 ####What happens next

+cd into the newly create director for the application directory.

 Use bower to install front end static assets
 ```
 bower install
 ```
 This will 3rd party static dependencies to static/vendor

 Create a virtualenv for your new app
 ```
 mkvirtualenv --python=/path/to/required/python/version [appname]
 ```

-cd into application directory and run
+Install python requirements.
 ```
 pip install -r requirements/dev.txt
 ```